 Interaction between NRM and asylum process

-While NRM and asylum decisions are separate decisions, an asylum interview can supply information relevant to the NRM decision and vice versa, with the asylum interviewer consulting what information exists on the NRM file.
+While NRM and asylum decisions are separate decisions, an asylum interview can provide information relevant to the NRM decision, with the asylum interviewer consulting what information exists on the NRM file and discussing wit the NRM decisoin -maker what questions should be asked.

 If your client has already been interviewed in relation to their protection claim and then is asked for an interview by the competent authority, check if the competent authority has read the information already recorded from the asylum interview and ask what else they want to put to your client.